Julien-R44/bentocache/docs/content/docs/quick_setup.md

 ```

 - Here we have defined two stores.
 One Redis store, and one memory-only store.
 - Bentocache supports named stores.
 This means that in a single application you can have multiple cache stores.
 You must define one by default.
-This is the one that will be used when you call methods directly from the bento object like `bento.get(...)`.
+This is the one that will be used when you call methods directly from the bento object like `bento.get({ ... })`.
 - To use a store other than the default one, you will need to explicitly access it via `bento.use(cacheName)`.

 See [the documentation on named caches](./named_caches.md) for more information.